mozilla/GSOC2020/APPLICATION-GUIDE.md

 deliverable components and describing the timelines on which these components might be shipped.

-This isn't necessarily the schedule we'd hold a successful applicant to, but we *need to see something realistic* here.
-Writing software is hard and scheduling software is harder, and our priority in this is to set up these projects and the people participating in them for a successful summer.
+This isn’t necessarily the schedule we’d hold a successful applicant to or even how the final project will end up looking; scope changes are normal and you will ultimately work with your team to determine the best path forward.
+What’s important here is that *we see your ability to sketch out a realistic work plan.* Writing software is hard and scheduling software is harder, and our priority in this is to set up these projects and the people participating in them for a successful summer.
+We consider this step to be an important leading indicator of that success.

 Strong applications also note that you've made other choices outside GSoC that are roughly aligned, in some way, with the project itself.